In this Bar Rescue episode, Jon Taffer visits Harbor Point Club and Grill in Richardson, Texas.

 They now have the largest Taco menu in the state of Texas with 50 different tacos on offer.

-The inside the bar has been changed.
-It has been updated and modernised.
+The inside the bar has been changed and it has been updated and modernised.

 There are 4 new Harbour Touch POS systems.